mullvad/mullvadvpn-app-binaries/README.md

 Studio 2019 build tool environment.
 The script will compile `libsodium` statically and then build Shadowsocks with said library.

+Remember to sign the binary!
+See OpenVPN build instructions for the command

 Dependencies for building Shadowsocks:
 - Build Tools for Visual Studio 2019 (a regular installation of Visual Studio 2019 Community Edition works).